Mister Sinister: Age of Apocalypse

-In the final battle, Jean broke free from Sinister's control and bombarded him with the Phoenix energy, heavily charing his body.
-Sinister was impaled by both Weapon X and Kirika, slaying him.
+In the final battle, Jean broke free from Sinister's control and bombarded him with the Phoenix energy, heavily charring his body.
+Sinister was impaled by both Weapon X and Kirika, killing him.

 Mutant X

 In the alternate universe of the series Mutant X, Mr. Sinister is responsible for Christopher Summers and his wife Katherine Anne Summers meeting, ensuring that the powerful mutants Cyclops and Havok would be born.
 Sinister joins forces with a villainous Xavier and clashes with this reality's version of Apocalypse, who becomes allies with Jean Grey and Magneto.
 Sinister and Xavier create the clone Madelyne Pryor, guiding her to meet and fall in love with Havok, leading to a son named Scotty.
 Sinister also creates another Summers clone called X-Man (a version of Nate Grey).
 He and Xavier hope to control the evolution of humanity, but Sinister turns on Xavier when he realizes the telepath has his own agenda.
 Xavier kills Sinister but his plans are then stopped by that reality's heroes and the Havok of the mainstream Marvel timeline.